 Materialized Tables¶

 Materialized Tables helps to manage Tables in long term with easier development life cycle than traditional Flink Tables.
+They are the recommended solution for creating permanent, evolving streaming pipelines.

-It uses the concept of data freshness as the maximum amount of time that the materialized table’s content should lag behind updates to the base tables.
+They use the concept of data freshness as the maximum amount of time that the materialized table’s content should lag behind updates to the base tables.
 The default refreshness is 3 minutes for CONTINUOUS mode and 1 hours for FULL mode.

 - With full mode, there is a scheduler that triggers a batch job to refresh the materialized table data.